wp-plugins/multicolumn-category-widget/readme.txt

 2. Example for the use in the frontend

 == Changelog ==

+= 1.0.13 =
+* Updated compatibility information for WordPress 4.2.3

 = 1.0.12 =
 * Added placeholder for the category title in the backend configuration options